btmills/PartitionableArray/README.md

 - Use generic types in C implementation (void*)
 - Get more than just most recently set interesting value
 - How is this useful?

+## License

+The MIT license.
+See LICENSE for full text.